Gianfelice Rocca: Appointments

-Frome June 2013 to June 2017, Rocca was President of Assolombarda, the largest territorial association of the entire entrepreneurial system in Italy which groups about 5.100 firms located in Lombardy region and is part of Confindustria (Italian employers' organization).
+From June 2013 to June 2017, Rocca was President of Assolombarda, the largest territorial association of the entire entrepreneurial system in Italy, which groups about 5.100 firms located in the Lombardy region and is part of Confindustria (Italian employers' organization).

 From May 2004 to May 2012 Rocca was vice president for Education of Confindustria, the leading association of Italian industrialists and from June 2012 to June 2016 he was member of the EIT Governing Board (European Institute of Innovation and Technology).
 He is currently an honorary member of the Italian Institute of Technology and a member of the Scientific Committee of the Foundation Politecnico of Milan.
-Since November 2014 he has been a member of the management board of the Luigi Bocconi University and from September 2016 of the LUISS University.
+Since November 2014 he has been a member of the management board of the Luigi Bocconi University and, since September 2016, of the LUISS University.

 In Italy, he is a member of the boards of Allianz, Brembo, Buzzi Unicem.

-At the international level, he is a member of the Trilateral Commission, the European Advisory Board of Harvard Business School, the executive committee of Aspen Institute and the Allianz Group Advisory Board.and from July 2017 he is a member of the Board of Directors of Fondazione Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.
+At the international level, he is a member of the Trilateral Commission, the European Advisory Board of Harvard Business School, the executive committee of Aspen Institute and the Allianz Group Advisory Board.
+From July 2017, he is a member of the Board of Directors of Fondazione Museo Nazionale della Scienza e della Tecnologia Leonardo da Vinci.

 At the international level, he is a member of the Trilateral Commission, the European Advisory Board of Harvard Business School, the European Round Table of Industrialists and the International Advisory Board of the Cancer Center of the Beth Israel Medical Center.